Melvn-git/Melvn-git.github.io/_posts/2022-04-26-Building-a-britual-homelab.md

 ---

 ## Why?
-Reading up on material and theory can be helpful, but there's only so much I was able to learn by studying network fundamentals and how vulerabilities are exploited.
+Reading up on material and theory can be helpful, but there was only so much I was able to learn by studying network fundamentals and how vulerabilities are exploited.
 I needed to actually go out and experiment with these concepts.
 There are alternatives, such as tryhackme and hackthebox, but I wanted to also dig deeper; I wanted to create the simulation myself with an active directory, a domain controller, and an up and running server with users and administrators.
 The aim was to simulate a real working environment, all with the help of VMware.

 ## What is a homelab?
 A homelab is an environment that you can create yourelf to practice skills and theories that you run across.
 Want to experiment with LLMNR and NBT-NS poisoning?
 Want to attempt using kerberoasting?
 Do you simply want to get an idea of what an active directory domain looks like and how it's built?
 A homelab is a great way of getting this crucial hands-on experience.